 Faith musings from the seat of a forklift.

 Welcome to Forklift Theology.
 This blog is about scripture and our modern life from the view of a forklift operator.
-I do in fact drive forklift as my regular daily job.
+That is correct, I do in fact drive forklift as my regular daily job.
 Thus, I am not a priest, just an ordinary guy.
 I publicly confess my faith as a Christian of the Lutheran tradition.
 My faith tradition will periodically flavor my viewpoint, but I use a plain language view of the scripture as presented in the Holy Bible and my own life experiences as the source material for my postings here.
 Please understand, though, that I am quite “rough and tumble” in my approach.
 This means I will say those things that you may not hear in church and I am not necessarily politically correct about it.
 I may also say things that people disagree with.
 However, that is because I am writing from the view of a forklift operator.
 Enjoy.

-Disclaimer: I am in no wise affiliated with any particular ministry or any other Christian websites.
+Disclaimer: I am in not affiliated with any particular ministry or any other Christian websites.
 I am merely a member of a Lutheran Church Missouri Synod congregation.
 However, the views expressed here do not necessarily reflect those of either my home church nor those of the LCMS.
 Here I stand.
 I can do no other.

 Please do not leave comments about increasing incoming traffic.
 Such comments are unwelcomed and deleted immediately.
 Please only leave comments about the post to which you are placing a comments.
 This makes it better for everyone.